zonemaster/zonemaster/docs/specifications/test-zones/README.md

 ## Objective

-The purpose of the structure found here is to define test zones and test data to be able to test the correctness of the implementation of the Zonemaster [test cases].
+The purpose of the structure found here is to define test zones to be able to test the correctness of the implementation of the Zonemaster [test cases].
 The main use case is to be the basis for the [unit tests] in the Zonemaster implementation.
 The second use case is to verify work in progress, e.g. implementation of new or updated test cases or updated test case implementation where the test case has not changed.

-There can be other use cases, but only these two use cases are covered here and in the test data specifications.
+There can be other use cases, but only these two use cases are covered here and in the test zone specifications.

 ## Test scenarios